pixelgod0/coffeezhs/CONTRIBUTING.md

 # CONTRIBUTING GUIDELINES

-Oh-My-Zsh is a community-driven project.
+coffeezhs is a community-driven project.
 Contribution is welcome, encouraged, and appreciated.
 It is also essential for the development of the project.

 First, please take a moment to review our [code of conduct](CODE_OF_CONDUCT.md).